Colbysdovi/Lockpad-Public/SECURITY.md

 ## 🔖 Supported versions

-Lockpad is a single, actively-developed self-hosted release — there's no separate LTS branch.
+Lockpad is a single, actively-developed self-hosted release, there's no separate LTS branch.
 Security fixes land on `main` and the latest tagged release.
 Running the current release (and pulling updates when they're announced) is the only supported configuration.

 ## 🎯 Scope